mawais47/dp-smart-home-proj/README.md

-First We will go into backedn foler then run mosquito code to runs are:
+First We will go into backend foler then run mosquito code to runs are:
 1. cd backend
 2. & "C:\Program Files\mosquitto\mosquitto.exe" -v